Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 This encapsulates sorted stone polygons, stone stripes, etc.

 These landforms are facilitated by the process of **frost heave**.
 Stones within the ground and active layer have a lower specific heat capacity, allowing them to cool down and heat up faster than their surrounding soil.
-Due to the freezing conditions, water below the stones freezes as well, and also expanding by 9%, pushing the stones upwards.
-Over time and many years potentially, the stones are pushed to the surface, and to a larger extent, the frost heave sorts all fine and larger material too, creating a domed surface!
+Due to the freeg conditions, water below the stones freezes as well, and also expanding by 9%, pushing the stones upwards.
+Over time and many years potentially, the stones e, and to a larger extent, the frost heave sorts all fine and larger material too, creating a domed surface!
 How exciting.

 Stones which are on top of this dome then fall down to undomed areas because of gravity.
 This is typically every 1 to 3 metres.
 These rows of stones can end up connecting and forming polygonal shapes.